Hans Teeuwen: International career

 In 2005, Teeuwen announced he would no longer perform, incidentally coinciding with the politically motivated assassination of director and close friend Theo van Gogh.
 However, in 2007 he decided to try a new challenge: performing in English.
 He appeared at the 2007 Edinburgh Festival Fringe as part of the Amsterdam Underground Comedy Collective, which spurred him to do a longer show.
 In 2008 he performed solo at the Soho Theatre in London.
 He also returned to the Edinburgh Festival Fringe in 2008, and performed at Suffolk's 2008 Latitude Festival.
 In October 2008, he performed a show in the Leicester Square Theatre, London that was recorded for a future DVD release.

 In 2009, he performed at the Leicester Comedy Festival and the Belfast Festival at Queen's.

 Political views

 Although his work is typically devoid of politics, in real life Teeuwen has repeatedly acted as a fervent supporter of freedom of speech, especially after the murder of his friend Theo van Gogh.
 His eulogy and speech at the unveiling of a statue in memory of Van Gogh was an example of his views.
 A video clip of Teeuwen advocating freedom of speech while being interviewed by three female Muslim TV presenters was chosen as "Dutch TV Moment of 2007".

+In an episode of the satirical web series Creeps From The Middle East, Hans Teeuwen is pranked by the Iranian-German comedian Sina Khani.
+In the same context, Tarik Sadouma of the art collective The Unsafe House made a joke about Teeuwen, which prompted a negative response from the cabaretier.
+In De Andere Krant, Sadouma later stated that he “understands Hans’ sensitivities” and that the act was intended as “a call for real contact.”
+The joke was therefore removed from the episode before its YouTube release, with Sadouma emphasizing that mutual humor between Muslims and non-Muslims can lead to greater understanding and fellowship.

 Personal life

-Hans Teeuwen's girlfriend Eva Boeter gave birth to his first child, daughter Nika Teeuwen, in September 2013.
+Hans Teeuwen is married to photographer Eva Boeter.
+In September 2013 their child Nika was born.